© Laura Fiorio

 The Gropius Bau Friends are group of people specialising in art education.
 They are present in our exhibitions several days a week, and are always available to help visitors with any questions.
 The Friends are recognisable by black long-sleeved T-shirts with the print “Gropius Bau”.

 The Gropius Bau Friends spend many hours in the exhibition rooms, entrance areas, corridors and many other places in the Gropius Bau.
 There they talk to visitors about their questions and impressions and give useful tips about visiting the building.
 What do they experience during this work?
 What do they remember?
 What are they particularly looking forward to?
-The series Recommended by the Friends gives insight into the personal highlights of a Gropius Bau Friend on a regular basis.
+Between 2019 and 2021 the Gropius Bau Friends gave insight into personal highlights of exhibitions and artworks with the series Recommended by the Friends.

 from top left to bottom right: Erikas Montoya, Nesrine Ben Mansour, Cennet Alkan, Christopher-Felix Hahn, Petra Petrick, Veronika Zimmer, Zorica “Lola” Radivojevic-Llalloshi, Jens Dierkes, Vera Moré, Hans Youssuf Kiesler, Miriam Ewering (Gropius Bau Education), Umut Azad Akkel; missing in the picture: Danae Yolanda Diettrich, Şehnaz Layıkel Prange, Niusha Ramzani